Savanna Spradlin & Andrew Callaway

 Both Fort Smith natives, Savanna Spradlin and Andrew Callaway decided to tie the knot in their hometown at a brand new venue.
 The couple chose to have their big day at the U.S. Marshals Museum, a modern new venue in the city they grew up in.
 In fact, the couple was the first to be married at the venue.

 The guest list was originally over 500, but because of COVID-19 restrictions, Andrew and Savanna had to narrow it down to 240.
 Savanna worked closely with her planner, Anne-Claire Allen Owens of Anne-Claire Planning & Events, to alter what was originally a much bigger wedding but was able to maintain the same style and vision they had brainstormed early on in the planning process.

 Color was the inspiration behind Savanna and Andrew’s big day—bold color, to be exact.
 Anne-Claire says when she asked Savanna about what shade of orange she had in mind, Savanna said “traffic cone orange.”
 Bright orange and hot pink paired with the modern architecture of the U.S. Marshals Museum made for an unforgettable wedding backdrop.

 Silks-A-Bloom filled the space with an array of floral touches, including a dramatic statement piece in the lounge area—a white wooden frame with hanging orange flowers gave the illusion of floating florals.
-The avant-garde reception was made even more memorable with a geometric dance floor that matched the couple’s invitations and signage throughout the day.
+The avant-garde reception was made even more memorable with a geometric dance floor, created by The Dance Floor Man, that matched the couple’s invitations and signage throughout the day.